-Understand the threat before starting the removal of WordPress malware redirect removal process
+Let’s understand the threat before starting the removal of wordPress redirect hack removal process.

 Malware can do a lot of damages to your website, in many different ways.
 One of them is to use your website as a promotional way for hackers and spammers to link back to their website.
-Those are often referred to as WordPress Malware Redirect.
+Those are often referred to as WordPress hacked redirect or simply Malware.

 You may come across one of these pages when you type your website URL, to your surprise you will be redirected to one of the following pages: